-CPC Part 1 - Independence [CPE 1.210.010; TAC 501.52(4)]
+CPC Part 1 - Independence [CPE 1,210,010; TAC 501,52(4)]

-- •Independence is required for attest engagements for an attest client. - Attest engagements (service) include - Audit - Review - Compilations where lack of independence is not disclosed for a financial statement attest client.
+- •Independence is required for attest engagements for an attest client. - •Attest engagements (service) include - Audit - Review - Compilations where lack of independence is not disclosed for a financial statement attest client.
 [0.400.16] - •The standards strongly emphasize use of quality control systems (QC §10) for whether independence threats have been addressed appropriately.
 [1.298.010.02]

-CPC Part 1 - Independence •Familiarity threats can occur when a partner/principle has been a member of the engagement team "for a prolonged period."
-[1.210.010.14] •Affiliates - based on immediate family, close relatives, and relationships.
-Includes subsequent employment with attest client in key position Ability to influence, control impact attest engagement.
-The engagement letter can include a "hold harmless" or indemnification clause in the engagement letter if the liability is related to "knowing misrepresentations by management". - Alternate Dispute Resolution (ADR) rather than litigation [1.228.030] PR Models 5 - Codes of Contact Craystrys & Richard S. Marx Bloke #29 CPC - Part 1 - Independence Threats that cannot be made "acceptable" Unpaid fees over a year old would limit future attest functions.
-Measured from the start date of the current year's report.
-Material Financial Interests Member, immediate family and close relative ownership interests (equity or otherwise) of >5% in an attest client and affiliates; [1.270.100] Can include control as trustee or executor Threshold now goes to 10%.
-[1.245.010] Indirect financial interests that include self-directed retirement accounts, non-diversified mutual funds (if material) and share-based compensation arrangements.
-[0.400.22] EPE Notale 5 - Codes of Conduct Copyright © Richard S. Mark Sides #26 CPC - Part 1 - Independence Threats - Non-attest services Advisory services;Appraisal, valuation, actuarial services;Pension plan administration
+CPC Part 1 - Independence Familiarity threats can occur when a partner/princip member of the engagement team "for a prolonged [1,210,010,14] Affiliates - based on immediate family, close relative relationships . es, and Includes subsequent employment with attest client in key Ability to influence, control impact attest engagement. y position The engagement letter can include a "hold harmless" or indemnification clause in the engage the liability is related to "knowing misrepresentations by (1,228,010.01) - Alternate Dispute Resolution (ADR) rather than litigation [1.228.030]

+CPC - Part 1 - Independence

+- •Threats that cannot be made "acceptable" - Unpaid fees over a year old would limit future attest functions. - Measured from the start date of the current year's report.[1.230.010.02] - Material Financial Interests

+- Member, immediate family and close relative ownership interests (equity or otherwise) of >5% in an attest client and affiliates; (1,270,100) - Can include control as trustee or executor - Threshold now goes to 10%.
+[1.245.010] - Indirect financial interests that include self-directed retirement accounts, non-diversified mutual funds (if material) and share-based compensation arrangements.
+[0.400.22]

+CPC - Part 1 - Independence Threats - Non-attest services

+- Advisory services;

+- Appraisal, valuation, actuarial services;

 - Pension plan administration

-Disbursement functions (bookkeeping, distribution, etc)
+- Disbursement functions (bookkeeping, distribution, etc)

 - Risk consulting

 - Finance consulting

 - •Investment advisory or management

-- •Executive recruiting
+- Executive recruiting

 - Forensic accounting

 - •IT

-- •Internal audit
+- Internal audit

 - Tax